saulrichardson/solstice/data/cache/Arunachalam_et_al.__2021_/extracted/document.md

 matched strains: a systematic review and meta-analysis.
 BMC Med.
 11, 153 (2013).

+### ,
-### 9. Paules, C. & Subbarao, K
+9. Paules, C. & Subbarao, K

 ### Suppl B, 11 15 (1999).
-8 Krammer, F et al Inﬂuenza Nat Rev Dis
+8 Krammer F et al Inﬂuenza Nat Rev Dis

-review of the social and economic burden of inﬂuenza in low- income countries.
+review of the social and economic burden of inﬂuenza in low income countries.
 Vaccine 33, 6537–6544 (2015).
 7 Szucs T The socio economic burden of inﬂuenza J Antimicrob C